Winter sports activitiesWinter sports activities

 Info for snowshoeing on Mount Corno alle Scale

-The visit includes a route that passes through the caves from the lower entrance to the upper one: a route that is not part of the usual “tourist path”, and that can be done exclusively during the winter period, so as not to disturb the bat nursery.
+The crossing involves a route that goes through the caves from the lower entrance to the upper one: a route that is not part of the usual “tourist route” and is exclusive to the winter period, so as not to disturb the bat nursery.

 Pennabilli Django Festival